Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 #

 # Bugs and errors:
-I had so many bugs and errors on this project here is a list of all of them and there fixes.
+I had so many bugs and errors on this project, here is a list of them and the solutions i encorperated.

 - Error 404 page not found = (Solution) It was I had not linked my paths properly in my settings.py